Uncertainty-aware Three-phase Optimal Power Flow based on Data-driven Convexification: Numerical Experiment

 \section{Numerical Experiment}

-Due to page limit, we only present the preliminary studies on three scenarios of two small balanced networks, i.e. a 5-bus and a 57-bus systems.
-More comprehensive numerical studies based on real-world data will be presented in future publications to compare the proposed methods with existing convex relaxations and uncertainty-involved optimization frameworks.
-The three scenarios compared in this experiment are: 1) the original ACOPF with perfect predictions $u$ of stochastic power injections which is used as the reference; 2) the original ACOPF with inaccurate predictions $\tilde{u}$ which simulates the actual practice; and 3) the proposed UaO framework with inaccurate predictions $\tilde{u}$.
+\textit{1) Experiment design:} This section presents a numerical experiment on three scenarios of two balanced networks, i.e. a 5-bus and a 57-bus systems, and one unbalanced network, i.e. IEEE 34-bus distribution feeder.
+The three scenarios compared in this experiment are: 1) the original ACOPF with perfect predictions of stochastic power injections $u$; 2) the original ACOPF with inaccurate predictions $\tilde{u}$; and 3) the proposed convex UaO framework with the same inaccurate predictions $\tilde{u}$.
+Scenario 1 represents an ideal case which is considered as the reference.
+Scenario 2 simulates the current practice of solving OPF while scenario 3 is the proposed optimization framework for solving uncertainty-involved OPF.
+It is worth noting that this is a preliminary study based on simulated data since real-world data is currently not available.
+We will perform a more comprehensive study using real-world data in our future research.